Can You Get Norovirus Twice? And When? A Complete Answer.

 • Use bleach (5 to 25 tablespoons of household bleach per gallon of water) to disinfect surfaces (instead of standard cleaning agents.

-• Don’t prepare food for others if you have had norovirus infection in the past month.
+• Don’t prepare food for others if you have had a norovirus infection in the past month.

 Can you get norovirus twice?

-• Re-exposure to higher infective doses of the virus.
+• Repeated exposure to high doses of the virus.

-Unlike rotavirus, there is no vaccine for norovirus.
-And the immunity for a virus is complex, incomplete, and not fully understood.
+Unlike rotavirus, there’s no vaccine for norovirus.
+The immune response to this virus is complex, not fully understood, and, unfortunately, incomplete.

-Several factors play a role in getting norovirus more than once.
-Besides the viral factors, the immunity to the norovirus is complex and not complete.
+Several factors contribute to contracting norovirus more than once.
+Apart from the viral factors, the immune response to norovirus is complex and incomplete.

 How fast can you get norovirus twice?

-As we explained before, getting norovirus gastroenteritis doesn’t mean you will be immune.
-It is possible to get norovirus for the second time later after a few months or less commonly within a few days or weeks.
+As previously mentioned, having had norovirus gastroenteritis doesn’t mean you’re immune.
+It’s possible to contract norovirus again after a few months or, less commonly, within a few days or weeks.

 Can you get norovirus twice in the same season?

-In the USA, Norovirus is the most common cause of diarrhea outbreaks.
-Outbreaks commonly occur between November and April.
-And you can get norovirus twice in the same season.
+In the USA, norovirus is the leading cause of diarrhea outbreaks, which typically occur between November and April.
+So yes, it’s possible to contract norovirus twice in the same season.

-Although some people can develop immunity and have antibodies against norovirus, there is no guarantee to get reinfected.
+Even though some people can develop immunity and produce antibodies against norovirus, there’s no guarantee against reinfection.

-This immunity is not complete and you need to be infected more than once to develop immunity to the specific strain of norovirus.
+This immunity is incomplete and requires more than one Infection to develop immunity to a specific strain of norovirus.

-Also, the CDC states that antibodies are not the only immunological factor that fights norovirus.
-Another type of immunity “the innate immune response” and genetic differences may play a role.
+The CDC also states that antibodies aren’t the only immunological factor that fights norovirus.
+Factors like “the innate immune response” and genetic differences may also play a role.

 The exact duration of immunity against norovirus is still unknown.
-And this may explain why so many people of all ages get norovirus during outbreaks (ref).
+This may explain why people of all ages contract norovirus during outbreaks (source).

 Can you get norovirus twice in one month or the same week in a row?

-It is rare, but possible to get norovirus twice in a row (within a week or a month).
-As we explained before, immunity to norovirus is multifactorial (virus mutations, antibodies, gene differences).
-So you can get norovirus more than once in shorter periods especially with re-exposure and in people with medical conditions affecting immunity. (ref 1) (ref 2).
+While rare, it’s possible to contract norovirus twice quickly (within a week, two weeks, or a month).
+As previously explained, immunity to norovirus is multifactorial (virus mutations, antibodies, gene differences).
+Therefore, you can contract norovirus more than once in shorter periods, especially with re-exposure and in people with medical conditions affecting immunity (source 1) (source 2).

-No one is immune against getting norovirus more than once, however, some factors and risk groups are more exposed to such conditions:
+No one is completely immune to contracting norovirus more than once.
+However, certain factors and risk groups are more susceptible to such conditions:

 • Older age.

-• Not following the standard hygienic methods especially during outbreaks.
+• Not adhering to standard hygiene practices, especially during outbreaks.

 Image source

-To know why you can get norovirus more than once, read the full explanation below.
+To understand why you can contract norovirus more than once, read the comprehensive explanation below.

 Why can you get norovirus twice? (full explanation).

-We currently don’t understand how exactly the immunity against norovirus works.
-Research has found that not only specific antibodies play a role in protection against norovirus, but also, non-specific (innate) immunity plays an important role.
+We’re still trying to understand how immunity against norovirus works fully.
+Research has shown that specific antibodies play a role in protection against norovirus, and non-specific (innate) immunity also plays a crucial role.

 Innate (non-specific) immunity includes: